pyrocko/grond/docs/source/method/index.rst

 The objective function defines what a `model fit` is and how `good` or `poor` models are scaled with respect to others.
-Furthermore, the objective function has rules how different data sets are handled and how data errors are considered in optimisations.
+Furthermore, the objective function has rules how different data sets are handled, which L-norm is applied and how data errors are considered in optimisations.